-We intend to enter into strategic partnerships with third parties to commercialize our product candidates outside of the United States and may enter into strategic partnerships with third parties for certain aspects of our commercialization efforts within the United States.
+We may enter into strategic partnerships with third parties to commercialize our product candidates.
 We may have difficulty establishing relationships with third parties on terms that are acceptable to us, or in all of the regions where we wish to commercialize our products, or at all.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate sufficient product revenue and may not become profitable.
 We will be competing with many companies that currently have extensive and well-funded marketing and sales operations and/or ingrained distribution channels.
 Without an internal team or the support of a third party to perform marketing and sales functions, we may be unable to compete successfully against these more established companies.